TReynkens/ReIns/README.md

 -   Splicing of mixed Erlang (ME) distribution with EVT distributions (Pareto, GPD).

--   VaR, expected shortfall and excess-loss premium estimates.
+-   Value-at-Risk (VaR), Conditional Tail Expectation (CTE) and excess-loss premium estimates.

 You can install the latest development version of *ReIns* from GitHub.
 If you work on Windows, make sure first that [Rtools](https://cran.r-project.org/bin/windows/Rtools/) is installed.
 Then, install the latest development version of *ReIns* using